Fitting a manifold of large reach to noisy data: Introduction

-\ben \item In Section~\ref{sec:GeomPrelim} we discuss preliminaries needed for working with $\C^2$ submanifolds of positive reach, as well as record some analytic and probabilistic facts needed subsequently. \item In Section~\ref{sec:4}, we start with projecting the raw data points on to a $D$ dimensional linear subspace $S$ which is such that it minimizes the sum of the squares of the distances to the points.
-The span of the eigenvectors corresponding to the top $D$ eigenvalues of the covariance matrix of the points, is such a linear subspace (the probability of ties in the eigenvalues is $0$).
-Projection on to this subspace reduces the variance of the noise by a multiplicative factor of $\frac{D}{n}$, while the reach of the projected manifold is almost as large as the reach of the original manifold (see Lemma~\ref{lem:alpha}). \item In Section~\ref{sec:follows}, we find a family of $d$ dimensional putative discs $D_i$ of radius roughly $\sqrt{\sigma \sqrt{D} \tau}$ that approximates the set of projected points to within a Hausdorff distance of order roughly $\sigma \sqrt{D}$.
-We then view the projected data as points in a fiber bundle over a base space.
-The base space is the disjoint union of the discs in the family mentioned in (2).
-Each fiber is a disc of dimension $D-d$ and radius $\sigma\sqrt{D}$ centered at its basepoint. \item In Section~\ref{sec:ref-net}, in each disc $D_i$, we consider a set of lattice points and for each lattice point $x \in D_i$ we consider the Voronoi region in $D_i$ of points closer to $x$ than to the other lattice points in $D_i$ (see Figure~\ref{fig:H0}).
-This region is a $d-$dimensional cube unless $x$ is close to the boundary of $D_i$.
-We compute the average of all points in fibers that have as their basepoint, a point in the Voronoi region just mentioned.
-The distance of individual points in the set $\mathrm{Rnet}$ of averages so obtained is within roughly $\frac{d\sigma^2}\tau$ of the original manifold, but the points are now contained in $\R^n$ and not necessarily $S$.
-Using this ``refined net" $\mathrm{Rnet}$, we now, for a second time, find a family of discs $\{D'_i\}_{i \in [N_3]}$ that approximate the new data in Hausdorff distance.
-However this time, the discs have radius roughly $\sqrt{d}\sigma$. and the Hausdorff distance between the new data set and the union of the discs is of the order of $\frac{d\sigma^2}\tau$.
-Further we prove that the Hausdorff distance between the union of the discs and the manifold $\MM$ is also of the order of $\frac{d\sigma^2}\tau$ (see Lemma~\ref{lem:18}). \item In Section~\ref{sec:weights}, we design a set of weights $\{\a_i\}_{i \in [N_3]}$ associated with the set of discs $\{D'_i\}_{i \in [N_3]}$ to be used in the next step.
-These weights play a crucial role in obtained a lower bound on the reach of the output manifold $\MM_o$ that differs from the reach of $\MM$ by a factor that is polynomially bounded in $d$.
-Since a point on the submanifold $\MM$ can be contained inside exponential in $d$ many Euclidean balls of dimension $n$ and radius less than $c\tau$ in any cover of $\MM$ with such balls, if one does not take special care their interaction leads to the reach being potentially smaller by a multiplicative factor that is exponential in $d$. \item In Section~\ref{sec:calc}, we consider $n$ dimensional balls $U_i \subseteq S$ containing the respective discs $D'_i$ and having the same radius.
+\item In Section~\ref{sec:calc}, we consider $n-$dimensional balls $U_i \subseteq S$ containing the respective discs $D'_i$ and having the same radius.
 We use the union of these balls to construct the output manifold as follows.
-We construct a vector bundle in which the base space is $\bigcup_i U_i$, and the fiber at a point $x$ is a $n-d$ dimensional affine subspace that is roughly orthogonal to the affine span of the disc $D'_i$ closest to $x$.
-This step is uses partitions of unity for defining a subspace as a kind of weighted average of subspaces (See Definition~\ref{def:6.9}), with specially designed weights discussed in Section~\ref{sec:weights}.
-For each disc $D'_i$, we consider a bump function supported on $U_i$ corresponding to a partition of unity for $\bigcup_{i \in [N_3]} U_i$, which we use to generate a function $F$ that approximates the squared distance to the manifold from the individual squared distances to the discs.
-Finally, the output manifold is defined to be the set of all points $x$ at which $F$ is stationary on the fiber at $x$ (see Definition~\ref{def:7}).
+We construct a vector bundle in which the base space is $\bigcup_i U_i$ (which is an $n$ dimensional neighborhood of $\MM$), and the fiber at a point $x$ is a $n-d$ dimensional affine subspace that is roughly orthogonal to the affine span of the disc $D'_i$ closest to $x$.
+This step uses partitions of unity for defining a subspace as a kind of weighted average of subspaces (See Definition~\ref{def:6.9}), with specially designed weights discussed in Section~\ref{sec:weights}.
+For each disc $D'_i$, we consider a bump function supported on $U_i$ corresponding to a partition of unity for $\bigcup_{i \in [N_3]} U_i$, which we use to generate a vector valued function $F$ that approximates the gradient of the squared distance to the manifold from the individual squared distances to the discs.
+Finally, the output manifold is defined to be the set of all points $x$ at which $F$ is orthogonal to the fiber at $x$ (see Definition~\ref{def:7}).
 This manifold is $\C^k$ and a lower bound on the reach of this manifold is obtained that has a polynomial rather than exponential dependence on $d$.
 A concrete upper bound on the third derivatives of the manifold viewed as the graph of a function is obtained in Proposition~\ref{thm:C3}. \een